Symbian9/qmapshack-doc-wiki/DeveloperCommitCode.md

 # Commit Code #

-Please do not send patches.
-Use a pull request.
+*Please do not send patches!* Use a pull request.
 In the past patches proved to be very unreliable.
-Either the conflicted with the moving forward state of the repository or there where some line break quirks between Windows and Linux.
+Either they conflicted with the moving forward state of the repository or there where some line break quirks between Windows and Linux.

 Anyway a pull request is a much cleaner way for you to develop your feature.
 And for us to review and merge the request.